 What Is A DOT Physical?

 Since the DOT physical exam determines the eligibility of a commercial driver to perform their job, it must be accurate and thorough.
-This means that there are several different aspects to the physical that must be done during the examination.
+This means that there are several different aspects of the physical that must be done during the examination.
 Here are the common ones.

 Blood Pressure And Heart Rate